vansh070605/REGESTRATION-FORM/README.md

 ---

 ## **Deployment**
-This project is configured to deploy on **Vercel**.
+This project is configured to deploy on **Vercel** for live hosting.

-1. Install Vercel CLI:
+1. **Install Vercel CLI**:
    ```bash
    npm install -g vercel
    ```

-2. Deploy the project:
+2. **Deploy the Project**:
    ```bash
    vercel
    ```

-3. Access your live project via the Vercel-provided URL.
+3. **Access Your Live Project**:
+   The Vercel CLI will provide a deployment URL for your project.

 ---

 ## **Usage**
+- Navigate to the **registration form** and fill out the details.
-- Fill out the registration form and click **Submit**.
+- Submit the form to store the information in the database.
-- View your entered data on the success page.
+- The **success page** will display a confirmation message.
-- Navigate to the **Registered Users** page to see all saved records.
+- Use the **Registered Users** page to view and manage saved records.
+- Export user data with the export button on the display page.

 ---